-The parish church of St Andrews is of Saxon origin, with an 8th century tower.
+The parish church of St Andrew is of Saxon origin, with an 8th-century tower.
 Within the nave is a complete Roman arch, doubtless scavenged from the old Roman settlement.
 Just outside the churchyard wall, to the west of the Saxon tower, is The King's Oven, all that remains of a communal oven for baking the townsfolk's meat and bread.
 The oven was first recorded in 1310 and remained in use until the 19th century.

 On the other side of the churchyard, tucked into the shadow of the pele tower, is the Old Market Cross, which stands atop a Roman altar salvaged from Corstopitum.
 The cross stood in the marketplace opposite the church throughout the medieval period.
 It was removed in 1807, restored and re-erected in its present location in 1975.